Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

-If you are looking for the best beaches in Playa del Carmen you are in the right place.
-Here I select not only the beaches in Playa del Carmen proper, but also a bunch that are within easy reach from this fun town.
+If you are looking for the best beaches in Playa del Carmen, you are in the right place.
+Here I select not only the best beaches in Playa del Carmen proper but also a handful that are within easy reach from this fun town.

 Continue reading to pick the ones to visit.